Duncan Smith (Irish politician)

-Duncan Smith (born 17 May 1983) is an Irish Labour Party politician who has been a Teachta Dála (TD) for the Dublin Fingal constituency since the 2020 general election.
+Duncan Smith (born 17 May 1983) is an Irish Labour Party politician who has been a Teachta Dála (TD) for the Dublin Fingal East constituency since the 2024 general election, and previously for the Dublin Fingal constituency from 2020 to 2024.

 Political career

 Smith was a member of Fingal County Council from 2014 to 2020.
 Smith contested the 2019 Dublin Fingal by-election, receiving 3,821 first preference votes (15.2% of the vote), but was not elected.

 At the 2020 general election, Smith was elected as a TD for Dublin Fingal.
 After his election to the Dáil, James Humphreys was co-opted to Smith's seat on Fingal County Council.
 He was one of two TDs to nominate Alan Kelly for the position of Labour Party leader in the 2020 leadership election.

-In 2021, Smith received media attention for criticising Michael and Danny Healy-Rae in the Dáil, after the two TDs had accused Labour of being "anti-worker" after proposing a zero-COVID strategy, accusing the Healy-Raes of coming from a background of "Fianna Fáil privilege and millions and millions of euros" and "pretending to be working class.
+In 2021, Smith received media attention for criticising Michael and Danny Healy-Rae in the Dáil, after the two TDs had accused Labour of being "anti-worker" after proposing a zero-COVID strategy, accusing the Healy-Raes of coming from a background of "Fianna Fáil privilege and millions and millions of euros" and "pretending to be working class."
 He received praise from Miriam Lord for this, being dubbed a "working-class hero" in her column.

 Smith was the Labour Party Director of Elections for Ivana Bacik in the 2021 Dublin Bay South by-election.

+At the 2024 general election, Smith was re-elected to the Dáil in Dublin Fingal East.

 Personal life

 Smith's father was a carpenter by profession.
-Smith studied at Dublin City University, completing a bachelors degree in business studies and a masters degree in International Security and Conflict Resolution.
+He went to secondary school at Mount Temple Comprehensive School.
+Smith studied at Dublin City University, completing a bachelors degree in business studies and a master's degree in International Security and Conflict Resolution.
 He is currently studying for a PhD in nuclear disarmament studies.

-He is married and has one son.
+He is married to Lynsey, and they have one son.